ZTiKnl/sara/README.md

 what day it is
 what is the week number
 ```
+More coming...
+(all these plugins are incomplete, and will be finished soon)
 ### Audio in/out issues:
 The only advise I can give is to make sure that alsa has the correct in/output device registered
 My Raspberry Pi config: